zodb/relstorage/docs/relstorage-options.rst

         .. versionadded:: 2.0b5

-        .. versionchanged:: 3.0a1
-           This setting is now ignored and deprecated and a single file is used.

 cache-local-dir-write-max-size
         The *approximate* maximum size of each individual cache file on disk.
 When not specified (the default), the maximum file